-USEC and the Department of Energy are executing a $350 million cooperative research, development and demonstration (RD&D) program to confirm the technical readiness of the American Centrifuge, the next-generation U.S. uranium enrichment technology.
+Between June 2012 and April 2014, USEC and the Department of Energy executed a cooperative research, development and demonstration (RD&D) program to confirm the technical readiness of the American Centrifuge, the next-generation U.S. uranium enrichment technology.

-The RD&D program supports building, installing, operating, and testing commercial plant support systems and a 120-machine cascade that would be incorporated in the full commercial plant in Piketon, Ohio, which is planned to operate 96 identical cascades.
+The RD&D program supported building, installing, operating, and testing commercial plant support systems and a 120-machine cascade that could be incorporated in the full commercial plant in Piketon, Ohio, which is planned to operate 96 identical cascades.

-- The program is utilizing 169 companies from 28 states to support RD&D construction, manufacturing and operations activities.
+- The program utilized 169 companies from 28 states to support RD&D construction, manufacturing and operations activities.

-- Added more than 300 workers in Ohio, Tennessee and other states, raising the total project workforce to more than 1,100 workers.
+- During construction of the demonstration cascade systems in early 2013, the program added more than 300 workers in Ohio, Tennessee and other states, raising the total project workforce to more than 1,100 workers at that time.

 American Centrifuge Demonstration, LLC

-USEC and its newly created subsidiary, American Centrifuge Demonstration, LLC, is carrying out the RD&D program.
-American Centrifuge Demonstration has put in place a program management and enhanced program execution structure as agreed to in the cooperative agreement with DOE.
+USEC and its subsidiary, American Centrifuge Demonstration, LLC, carried out the RD&D program.
+American Centrifuge Demonstration put in place a program management and enhanced program execution structure as agreed to in the cooperative agreement with DOE.
 In July 2012, USEC entered into a limited liability company agreement for American Centrifuge Demonstration that, among other things, established a board of managers in accordance with the enhanced program execution structure.
-The board of managers oversees and directs the management of the RD&D program.
-The seven-person board is comprised of the following members:
+The board of managers oversaw and directed the management of the RD&D program.

-- Installation and operation of a 120 machine cascade, that will be replicated 96 times in a commercial plant, along with related plant support systems
+- Installation and operation of a 120 machine cascade, that would be replicated 96 times in a commercial plant, along with related plant support systems

 - Continued manufacture and assembly of the AC100 centrifuges used in the 120 machine demonstration cascade.

 - Ongoing technical support for centrifuge manufacturing and lead cascade operations.